jgcodes2020/pancake/README.md

 ## Legal obligations
 libdwarf is licensed under the LGPL.
-To comply, I must provide instructions on relinking:
+To comply, I have provide instructions on relinking:
-1. Make a CMake imported target for your libdwarf, like so:
+1. Make a CMake imported target for your libdwarf.
+Here's a template.
 ```
 add_library(libdwarf_custom STATIC IMPORTED)
 set_target_properties(libdwarf_custom PROPERTIES